A Selection of Educational Resources

 Letters to the Next Generation

 To date, Rabbi Sacks has published two booklets called ‘Letters to the Next Generation’.
-These are a collection of of short reflection on some of the biggest issues about Judaism and living a Jewish life and addresses questions such as: Does faith make sense?
+These are a collection of short reflection on some of the biggest issues about Judaism and living a Jewish life and addresses questions such as: Does faith make sense?
 Aren’t the new atheists right?
 Isn’t religion based on ideas that have been disproved or at least overtaken by science?
 Can we really believe in a God who cares for us when He doesn’t prevent natural or man-made disasters?
 Can we believe in the Jewish God after the Holocaust?
 Do Jews really need to stay different, distinctive, set apart?
 Isn’t Judaism simply irrelevant to the twenty-first century?
 Why does Judaism need to surround itself with so much protective packaging?
 Why be Jewish?
 Why stay Jewish?
 Why live a Jewish life?
 How does it help you be the person you want to be?
-You can read the first edition of Letters to the Next Generation here and the second edition here.

 In this series of ten short videos, Rabbi Sacks talks about what prayer really is and how it can change your life.
 These videos focus on: